ToposInstitute/RelationalThinking-Book/_sources/chp5-graph-gluing.md

+# Move content below to Chapter 4

-## 5.1 Commuting diagrams: Move to 4
+## Commuting diagrams: Move to 4

 You have met this meme in Chapter 3 when Paul introduced you to graph embeddings.
 Do you recollect this animation from Chapter 3?